 A member of an approval group may be the final approver for their group if they are assigned to the last, or highest approval level, regardless of what their threshold is.
 A member of the group may also be the final approver if they approve a request with a total cost that falls within their approval threshold, as mentioned above.
 This means that Andrew is likely to be the final approver for their group, but Sarah can also be the final approver if the request total is within her threshold.

-Now that we understand the role of the approvers within their groups, it's vital to understand how you can trigger certain groups for different orders, as well as which approval group will be active first if more than one group has been assigned to a request.
+Now that we understand the role of the approvers within their groups, it's vital to understand how you can trigger certain groups for different orders, as well as which approval group will be active first if more than one group has been assigned to a Request.

-Trigger Conditions determine which Approval Group(s) a request will be routed through before it is fully approved.
-An Approval Group will be triggered when the request meets the Request Type and Department conditions.
-Within the example above we can see that an employee has submitted an Order Request for the Marketing department.
-This meets the trigger conditions of the Managerial Approval Group since this group needs to approve all Order Requests for the Marketing department.
+Within the example above, we can see that an employee has submitted an Order Request for the Marketing department.
+This meets the Conditions of the Managerial Approval Group since this group needs to approve all Order Requests for the Marketing department.
 In addition to this group, the Finance team will also need to approve the request since they are required to approve all Order Requests for all departments.
-As seen within this example, it is possible for a request to trigger multiple Approval Groups.
-For more information on these scenarios, see Group Sequence below.

 Since it is possible for multiple approval groups to be triggered for a single request, it is a common scenario to have a request pass through more than one group before it is approved.
 Similar to how the approver levels work, the sequence determines which group must approve the request before it can move through to the next approval group.
 These sequence numbers range from 1 to 10.
-In a case where both Approval Groups have the same sequence number, the order will be based on which Approval Group had been created first.
-In our scenario above, since the Managerial Approval Group's sequence number is 1, the request needs to be approved by this group before it can be reviewed and approved by the Finance Team.
+In a case where both Approval Groups have the same sequence number, the order will be based on which Approval Group had been created with the system first.
+In our scenario above, since the Managerial Approval Group's sequence number is 1, the Request needs to be approved by this group before it can be reviewed and approved by the Finance Team.